Learn what an acting audition is and how to prepare for your next audition as an aspiring actor.

 4. Ask for a copy of the script

-If possible ask a copy of the script from the casting director, so you can study the role that you hope to get.
-By having the full script you can truly understand your character’s personality, motivation, and blocking.
+If possible, ask a copy of the script from the casting director, so you can study the role that you hope to get.
+By having the full script, you can genuinely understand your character’s personality, motivation, and blocking.
 If a complete script is not available, try to get the sides — a few pages from the script — that contain your dialogue that you’ll present during your audition.

 5. Decide what you are going to wear

 Just because the casting director is casting a police officer role, you don’t need to show up to the audition dressed up in a costume.
-Rather than dress in obvious clothes for a certain role, try dressing in less obvious ways.
-For example, anyone can look like a thug with a bandana and baggy pants, but not many people can still look like a thug by wearing jeans and a t shirt.
+Rather than dress in distinct clothes for a specific part, try dressing in less obvious ways.
+For example, anyone can look like a thug with a bandana and baggy pants, but not many people can still look like a thug by wearing jeans and a t-shirt.
 If you can dress up for a role without a costume, you are helping distinguish yourself from your competition.
 Here is what you should avoid.

 - Avoid excessive jewelry